A home is bought once a decade — so your real asset isn't the next listing, it's the referral network you're letting go cold.

 Logos shown for identification of clients, not as a performance endorsement.

 Three years after a closing, a new home on the same street sells above ask.
-SocialHub.AI recognizes the move-in anniversary is approaching, sees the original buyer's profile and that they've never referred anyone, and hands the agent a brief — the owner, the neighborhood update, and a personalized reason to reach out — so the agent makes a relevant, well-timed call, instead of the moment passing unnoticed in a contact log.
+SocialHub.AI ingests the neighborhood signal via Zero-Copy, recognizes the move-in anniversary is approaching, reads the original buyer's One ID profile and that they've never referred anyone, and computes the referral window as next-best-action.
+It hands the agent a brief — the owner, the neighborhood update, and an AI EDM personalized note built from the brand kit — so the agent makes a relevant, well-timed touch, instead of the moment passing unnoticed in a contact log.

 Frequently asked questions